-Poor shame management has been linked theoretically and empirically to noncompliance.
-According to shame management theory (Ahmed et al., 2001), an important aspect of being able to self-regulate for compliance involves, first, being able to control a desire to blame others or to trivialise the offence, and second, accept responsibility for the mistakes one has made, with the intention of setting things right.
-This particular combination of shame management skills might be expected to serve as 'conscience' for those wishing they could get out of repaying their HECS.
-In other words, constructive shame management skills block any desire to hit out at those responsible for the administration of HECS policy (the Tax Office).
-On the other hand, those who are dissatisfied with their university experiences may be goaded into adopting poor shame management skills when faced with the prospect of not repaying a HECS debt (high shame displacement through blaming others or high shame avoidance through trivialising the event combined with low shame acknowledgment through denying wrongdoing).
+Poor shame management has been linked theoretically and empirically to non-compliance.
+According to shame management theory (Ahmed, Harris, Braithwaite, & Braithwaite, 2001), an important aspect of being able to self-regulate for compliance involves, first, being able to control a desire to blame others or to trivialize the offence, and second, accept responsibility for the mistakes one has made, with the intention of setting things right.
+This combination of shame management skills might be expected to block any desire to hit out at the HECS policy as a result of dissatisfaction with the quality of tertiary education.
+On the other hand, those who are dissatisfied with their university experiences may be goaded into adopting poor shame management skills when faced with the prospect of not repaying a HECS debt (high shame displacement through blaming others or high shame avoidance through trivializing the event combined with low shame acknowledgment through denying wrongdoing).
 Therefore, we expect that individuals who are dissatisfied with their university experiences will manage shame poorly, that is, less shame acknowledgment but more shame displacement and shame avoidance (Hypothesis 3).

-Shame management practices of this kind are likely to pose a threat to cooperative relationships with the tax authority more generally, and generate social distance from the authority because the tax authority is the regulator of HECS repayments.
-For this reason, we predict that high shame displacement and avoidance, and low shame acknowledgment over HECS repayments will heighten dissociation from the tax authority (Hypothesis 4), which in turn, will increase tax evasion (Hypothesis 5).
+Shame management practices of this kind are likely to pose a threat to cooperative relationships with the tax authority more generally, and generate social distance from the authority.
+For this reason, we predict that high shame displacement and avoidance, and low shame acknowledgment will heighten dissociation (Hypothesis 4), which in turn, will increase tax evasion (Hypothesis 5).